thunderbird89/esf/stories/story-ex-mero-mutu.md

 Defense Minister Carvalho gestured toward the reports.
 "What were the key observations, General?"

 Alves opened his copy to the first operational section.
 "The demonstration began with atmospheric flight performance that exceeded anything in Freitas's experience.
-He reports sustained high-speed flight with maneuvering characteristics that made his F-16 training feel primitive by comparison.
-HARBINGER executed flight profiles that would have destroyed conventional aircraft, apparently without stress on either the airframe or the pilot."
+He reports sustained high-speed flight with maneuvering characteristics that made his F-16 training feel primitive.
+HARBINGER executed flight profiles that would have destroyed conventional aircraft, apparently without stress on either airframe or pilot."

-Prime Minister Silva studied the sparse technical annotations in the report.
+Prime Minister Silva studied the sparse technical annotations.
 "Freitas provides no analysis of how this was accomplished?"

 > "None," Alves confirmed.
-"He states explicitly that HARBINGER provided no technical explanations, and that most of the aircraft's systems appeared automated.
-From his perspective as a pilot, the aircraft simply performed beyond the boundaries of conventional physics."
+"He states explicitly that HARBINGER provided no technical explanations, and that most systems appeared automated.
+From his perspective as a pilot, the aircraft simply performed beyond conventional physics."

 Alves turned to the next section, his expression growing more serious.